roman-zhishkevich/text-analyzer/QUICKSTART.md

 pip install -r requirements.txt
 ```

 **Note**: The `pymorphy3-dicts-ru` package is ~50MB and contains Russian morphological dictionaries.
-It will be downloaded during installation.
+It will be downloaded during installation

 ### 3. Run the Application